Ohkay Owingeh, New Mexico: Name

 Ohkay Owingeh was previously known as San Juan Pueblo until returning to its pre-Spanish name in November 2005.
-The Tewa name of the pueblo means "place of the strong people".
+The Tewa name of the pueblo means "place of the Strong People".

 Ohkay Owingeh has the ZIP code 87566 and the U.S. Postal Service prefers that name for addressing mail, but accepts the alternative name San Juan Pueblo.

 The community was also formally known as the San Juan Indian Reservation.

 Geography

 Its elevation is 5663 ft and it is located at 36°03′12″N 106°04′08″W. One of its boundaries is contiguous with Española, about 25 mi north of Santa Fe.

+Government

+The administration of the Ohkay Owingeh in 2025 is: